cinemascience/cinema_components/ParallelCoordinatesChart/readme.md

 ```

 # Changelog
+## v1.4.02 (January 2, 2018)
+- Error checking now allows for there to be a stray newline at the end of the file
 ## v1.4.01 (December 19, 2017)
 - Fixed error message not showing if there were undefined values in first two rows of data
 ## v1.4 (December 14, 2017)